nodejs/node/doc/api/dns.md

 -->

 Cancel all outstanding DNS queries made by this resolver.
-The corresponding promises will be rejected with an error with code `ECANCELLED`.
+The corresponding promises will be rejected with an error with the code `ECANCELLED`.

 ### `dnsPromises.getServers()`